 So much for background.
 The immediate issue with the new reorganisation provisions is what they will actually mean in practice.
 There is a growing view that the government's presumed objective of making it easier to implement local government amalgamations may prove elusive.
 A simple example will make the point.
-Some of the media reaction to this conference seemed to assume it was part of a regional council strategy, perhaps aided and abetted by councils in the Western Bay, to mount the equivalent of a hostile takeover bid for Rotorua.
+Some of the media reaction to the recent Bay of Plenty conference on reshaping local government seemed to assume it was part of a regional council strategy, perhaps aided and abetted by councils in the Western Bay, to mount the equivalent of a hostile takeover bid for Rotorua.